-The ALL Channel on VJHemOnc is supported by Amgen.
+The ALL Channel on VJHemOnc is supported by Amgen and Pfizer.
 This supporter has no influence over the production of the content.

 Acute lymphoblastic leukemia (ALL) is a malignant disorder of lymphoid progenitor cells, affecting both children and adults.
 The disease peaks between the ages of 2-5years with an incidence of 3-4/100,000 in patients between 0-14 years and 1/100,000 in those over 15 years.
 ALL is believed to originate from genetic aberrations in blood progenitor cells that will differentiate into T-cells or B-cells.
 The events leading up to the development of ALL are largely unknown, however some environmental and genetic factors have been linked.
 Less than 5% appear to be associated with inherited genetic syndromes.
 Environmental factors such as exposure to ionizing radiation and/or chemotherapeutic drugs in utero, pesticides and solvents appear to increase the risk of leukemia.

 ALL can be divided into several categories according to phenotype.
 B-ALL (BCP-ALL) is a malignancy of lymphoblasts that are of B-cell lineage which is the main disease seen in children.
 T-ALL is seen in approximately 15% of children and 25% of adults.
 ALL can be further classified using the FAB classification representing cytomorphological features (L1-L3) and also immunophenotypic features which are the expression of cell specific antigens.